abdelrahman-ahmed-nassar/Kalbonyan-Elmarsos/02-Udemy/-04-React/REACT_GUIDE/-03-hooks/-05-use-context/readme.md

 export default AuthContext

 ## Provide the context

+in the top cmp that wrap all the component

 import Context from "./store/context"

 make the <Context.Provider value={
-  THE_VALUE;
+THE_INITIAL_VALUE;
 }>

 As the wrapper of the most parent component that contains all the other components that wants to have access to the data

 ## Access value